ItzDerock/ItzDerock/README.md

 ### I'm a fullstack developer, sysadmin, and a Discord bot developer!
 - 📚 Currently learning more about Machine Learning and Deep Learning (GANs & YOLO)
 - ✍️ I love contributing to open source projects.
-- ⚡ I enjoy using TypeScript, React, Fastify & more.
+- ⚡ I enjoy using TypeScript, NextJS, Tailwind, SolidJS, and more!
+- 🤖 I also love embedded programming and can program complex robots in C++.
 - 🌐 https://derock.dev

 ### Projects